 Maintenance is a cost which should be considered before making the choice between hedging and fencing.

-Hedges require more upkeep as they need regular trimming and shaping in order to keep it shaped, while fences only need staining or painting every few years.
+Hedges require more upkeep as they need regular trimming and shaping in order to keep it shaped, while fences only need staining or painting every few years, and cleaning them once per year keeps them looking fresh.

 That said, the time and effort it takes to prune a hedge is usually much less than the effort involved staining a fence.